mundorfd/2022-04-04-OSU-Ecampus-Blog-Post/BLOG0404 Why Markdown.md

+---
+title: An Introduction to Markdown
+author: Deborah Mundorff
+---

 # An Introduction to Markdown

 This past February, I was putting together a proposal for the [2022 Distance Teaching & Learning (DT&L) Conference](https://conferences.upcea.edu/DTL2022/proposals.html?_zs=CcsHX&_zl=24ox2), and I shared my draft with a couple of my colleagues for feedback.